microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ### Registering your landing page

 1. In the command bar at the top of the Azure portal, search for and select **App Services**.
-1. Click on the App Service you just created, **SaaSWorkshopLandingPage**..
+1. Click on the App Service you just created, **SaaSWorkshopLandingPage**.
 1. On the overview screen in Visual Studio, the **URL** for the site should be in the **Hosting** section.
 Copy it into your paste buffer.
 1. In the command bar at the top of the Azure portal, search for and select **App registrations**.
 1. Click on the `saas-workshop-multi-tenant` app registration.